Inclusive Teaching and Learning

 What is UDL?

 Aiming for a more accessible learning environment?
-Want to cultivate more equitable experiences amongst your learners?
+Want to cultivate more dynamic experiences amongst your learners?
 We invite you to add one strategy ("+1") from the Universal Design for Learning framework to your pedagogical practice.

 Inclusive Teaching and Learning is like a rhizome structure that spreads out deep and wide.